Energy Select Sector SPDR

 Daily Technical Indicators: [See XLE daily technical indicators chart]

 Daily Williams' Percentage Range and Lane's Stochastic are overbought.
 Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range and Lane's Stochastic.
+Daily Lane's Stochastic and MACD have bearish divergence.
+Use the following links to access the Lane's Stochastic and MACD help, or use the Technical Stock Screener to see the list of stocks with daily Lane's Stochastic and MACD bearish divergence.
+The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.

 The daily MACD line is above its signal line since September 13, 2018.
 This is an indication that the short-term trend is up.

 A Parabolic SAR (stop and reversal) indicator (77.8) comes close to the price (77.15).
 It indicates that the trend is getting weaker.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.